grailbio/reflow/README.md

 - [Language summary](LANGUAGE.md)
 - [Go package docs](https://godoc.org/github.com/grailbio/reflow)

-## Developing Reflow
+## Developing and building Reflow

 Reflow is implemented in Go, and its packages are go-gettable.
-You can retrieve Reflow and its dependencies with

-	% go get [-u] github.com/grailbio/reflow

-and build the "reflow" binary in one of the following ways, depending on the platforms involved for your use case.
-Note that Reflow can run in server-mode (formerly known as reflowlets) which are compiled for Linux/amd64, and are invoked by the cluster manager during instance bootstrapping.
-If the client "reflow" binary and the ones running on a cluster are different, then the client binary "ships" the new image to the server.
-The following platform use-cases are supported.

-### Client/Server running on Linux/amd64
+Reflow is also a [Go module](https://github.com/golang/go/wiki/Modules) and uses modules to fix its dependency graph.

+After checking out the repository, the usual `go` commands should work, e.g.:

-	% go install github.com/grailbio/reflow/cmd/reflow
+	% go test ./...

-### Client on Mac, server on Linux/amd64 (eg: EC2)
+The package `github.com/grailbio/reflow/cmd/reflow`
+(or subdirectory `cmd/reflow` in the repository) defines the main command for Reflow.
+Because Reflow relies on being able to distribute its current build, the binary must be built using the `buildreflow` tool instead of the ordinary Go tooling.
+Command `buildreflow` acts like `go build`, but also cross compiles the binary for the remote target (Linux/amd64 currently supported), and embeds the cross-compiled binary.

+	% cd $CHECKOUT/cmd/reflow
 	% go install github.com/grailbio/reflow/cmd/buildreflow
 	% buildreflow

-This command will output two binaries in the local directory: reflow and reflowdarwin.
-The former is for Linux/amd64 and latter is for Mac.

 ## Support and community